Chirag-ahir/SFC-Preparation/README.md

 What is External ID in salesforce?<br>
 An External ID is a custom field which can be used as a unique identifier in a record.
 They are basically just IDs which are mainly used while importing records/data.

+For which data types we can enable external id?<br>
+- Text
+- Number
+- Auto number
+- Email

 What are Dynamic dashboards?<br>
 Dynamic dashboards are used to display information which is tailored to specific user.